Igniting Flame Of Hope For Hockey’s Revival In Pakistan - UrduPoint

 But later it suffered three decades long decline and a team once known to be an unbeaten side, even failed to qualify for Summer Olympics thrice consecutively in 2016, 2020 and 2024.
 It also failed to make a cut to coveted World Cup in 2014 and 2023 while in 2010 and 2018 it ended 12th.

-Number of factors contributed to its downfall from a dominant side to a back bencher, prominently the lack of investment and funding with Pakistan Hockey Federation (PHF) time and again complaining about financial constraints.
+A number of factors contributed to its downfall from a dominant side to a backbencher, prominently the lack of investment and funding with the Pakistan Hockey Federation (PHF) time and again complaining about financial constraints.

 As promising athletes like Zunair and Shahid embark on a new journey, their stories are a testament to transformative impact of Khawaja Junaid Hockey Academy in nurturing talent and shaping the future of hockey in Pakistan.